agherzan/yubikey-full-disk-encryption/README.md

 Example *challenge*:`123456abcdef`

-The *YubiKey* *response* is a *HMAC-SHA1* 40 byte length string created from your provided challenge and secret key stored inside token.
+The *YubiKey* *response* is a *HMAC-SHA1* 40 byte length string created from your provided challenge and 20 byte length secret key stored inside the token.
 It will be used as your *LUKS* encrypted volume passphrase.

 Example *response* (ykfde passphrase): `bd438575f4e8df965c80363f8aa6fe1debbe9ea9`